|Contact Info||Telephone: 310 860 8704|

 He is certified as a reinsurance arbitrator by IAIR in both Claims and Reinsurance.

 Mr. Weissman served as the Chair of the Standing Committee on Insurance Law of the Business Law Section of the State Bar of California as well as being active on several working groups of the National Association of Insurance Commissioners.
 He previously served on the California State Senate Advisory Commission on Malpractice Insurance, and as a member of the American Bar Associations general Practice Association's General Practice, International Law, and Litigation Sections including serving as a Member of the Council of the General Practice Section.
-Mr. Weissman is listed in the 2007, 2008, 2009, 2010, 2011 and 2012 editions of Chambers USA: Leading Lawyers for Business and was named as a Southern California Super Lawyer by Law & Politics in 2005, 2007 and 2010.
+Mr. Weissman is listed in the 2007 - 2014 editions of Chambers USA: Leading Lawyers for Business and was named as a Southern California Super Lawyer by Law & Politics in 2005, 2007 and 2010.

 Before Edwards Wildman